jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_paginators.rst

 to retrieve the entire set of results.

 **Paginators** are a feature of the |sdk-php| that act as an abstraction over this process to make it easier for developers to use paginated APIs.
-A Paginator is essentially an iterator of results.
+A paginator is essentially an iterator of results.
 They are created via the ``getPaginator()`` method of the client.
 When you call ``getPaginator()``, you must provide the name of the operation and the operation's arguments (in the same way you do when you execute an operation).
-You can iterate over a Paginator object using ``foreach`` to get individual ``Aws\Result`` objects.
+You can iterate over a paginator object using ``foreach`` to get individual ``Aws\Result`` objects.

 .. code-block:: php